Background pattern

 Periodic fever syndromes

-Ilaris is used in adults and children aged 2 years and older to treat the following diseases:
+Ilaris is used in adults and children from 2 years of age to treat the following diseases:

-• Periodic syndromes associated with cryopyrin (CAPS) – a group of autoimmune inflammatory diseases, which includes:
+• Cryopyrin-associated periodic syndromes (CAPS) – this is a group of autoinflammatory diseases, which includes:

-• Neonatal-onset multisystem inflammatory disease (NOMID), also known as chronic infantile neurologic cutaneous and articular (CINCA) syndrome,
+• neonatal-onset multisystem inflammatory disease (NOMID), also known as chronic infantile neurological cutaneous and articular syndrome (CINCA)

-• Severe manifestations of familial cold autoinflammatory syndrome (FCAS) / familial cold urticaria (FCU) that presents with signs and symptoms beyond the skin eruption induced by cold.
+• severe manifestations of the cold-induced autoinflammatory syndrome (FCAS) / familial cold urticaria (FCU) that present with signs and symptoms beyond cold-induced urticaria-like rash.

 • Familial Mediterranean fever (FMF): Ilaris is used to treat FMF.
-Ilaris can be used in combination with colchicine, if appropriate.
+Ilaris may be used together with colchicine, if appropriate.

 In patients with periodic fever syndromes (CAPS, TRAPS, HIDS/MKD, and FMF), the body produces too much IL-1 beta.
 This can cause fever, headache, fatigue, skin rash, or joint and muscle pain.
 By blocking the activity of IL-1 beta, Ilaris can improve these symptoms.